 Exercise may be more difficult for a person with aching joints and shortness of breath, but there is that ‘chicken and egg’ issue – losing weight will relieve pressure on limbs, which will enable an increased volume of exercise, and so on.

 Even gradual changes will be felt and appreciated.

 It’s tempting to admit defeat if you’ve spent 60 years attempting to give up smoking with no success, especially as you might believe that the damage is already done.
 However, research suggests that it is actually never too late to drop tobacco from one’s life.
 The results of a study by Archives of Internal Medicine, as reported in the Daily Mail, suggested that giving up smoking can still be effective for those aged 60 or over in that it could prolong their lives.
-It won’t be easy, and might require nicotine patches or gums, or perhaps Phoenix e-cig batteries and starter kits.
+It won’t be easy and might require nicotine patches or gums, or perhaps Phoenix e-cig batteries, Flawless Vape or other starter kits.